The Peninsula New York: Critical reception

+Awards and landmark designations

+The hotel's 1990s renovation received several accolades, and the Peninsula New York has received the AAA Five Diamond Award every year since 1999.
+The first edition of the Michelin Keys Guide, in 2024, ranked the Peninsula New York as a "one-key" hotel, the third-highest accolade granted by the guide.

 The New York City Landmarks Preservation Commission (LPC) had considered designating the Gotham Hotel as an official city landmark in 1966, in part because of its architecture.
 During the 1980s, preservationists had proposed designating the Gotham as a contributing property to a planned historic district along the midtown section of Fifth Avenue.
 The historic district was never created.
 The LPC again considered designating the Peninsula New York as a city landmark in the late 1980s; the Peninsula group did not object to the proposed designation.
 The LPC ultimately designated the Peninsula New York as a city landmark on June 6, 1989.